Saiwilan/Python-practical-8/README.md

 # Python-practical-8
-Python Practical 8 - A program that sorts a list of numbers in ascending or descending order
+Python Practical 8
+A program that prints multiplication table of a given number.